anawale123/Project-ecs/ARCHITECTURE_README.md

 | rds                | RDS PostgreSQL instance, subnet group, parameter group, and snapshot        |
 | waf                | Web ACL, managed rule sets, and ALB association                             |

-Each module is self-contained and follows the DRY principle — keeping the infrastructure consistent and organised, making it straightforward to promote changes across environments.
+Each module is self-contained and follows the DRY principle, keeping the infrastructure consistent and organised, making it straightforward to promote changes across environments.